-The Santa Monica-Malibu Unified School District is headquartered in Santa Monica and serves the diverse coastal communities of Santa Monica and Malibu.
-It is located in Los Angeles County and serves 11,000 students in Transitional Kindergarten through 12th grade in 10 elementary schools, two middle schools, one middle / high school, one comprehensive high school, a continuation high school and a K - 8th grade alternative school.
+The Santa Monica-Malibu Unified School District is headquartered in Santa Monica and serves the coastal communities of Santa Monica and Malibu.
+It is located in Los Angeles County and serves 11,000 students in preschool through 12th grade in 10 elementary schools, two middle schools, one middle / high school, one comprehensive high school, a continuation high school and a K - 8th grade alternative school.
 The district is also home to 11 early childhood education centers and an adult school.
 The first classroom opened with 52 students in March 1876.
-SMMUSD's annual budget for the 2015-2016 school year is $147 million.
+SMMUSD's annual budget for the 2016-17 school year is $150 million.

 Extra-curricular programs including visual and performing arts and athletics at the high school level are focal points within each campus.
 Students begin their visual and performing arts instruction in elementary school and access continues through high school.

 The communities of Santa Monica and Malibu have approved two bonds in recent years for the modernization, technology and safety updates of schools.
 Measure BB was approved in 2006 for $268 million and Measure ES in 2012 for $385 million.
+Local voters also passed Measure Y/YY in 2010 and Measure GSH/GS in 2016, along with Measure R parcel tax in 2008.
 The district appreciates the support of the communities it serves.